wiseman/r4/README.rst

  r4 grep pattern file#12,20
  r4 grep pattern file@release_4

-Note that p4 wildcards can be used, giving the ability to do recursive greps.
+Note that Perforce wildcards can be used, giving the ability to do recursive greps.

 Examples::